So You Want a BIM Model But What Does That Really Mean?

 Paid registration only recognizes individual participation and only one person will receive credit for attendance.
 However, the webinar can be viewed by a group in a conference room setting for no additional cost.

-This course has been approved for 1.0 AIA LU.
+This webinar has been approved for 1.0 AIA LU.

 Meet the Presenter